WorldWideTelescope/wwt-webgl-engine/docs/research-app/content/controlling.md

 +++
-title = "Controlling an Embedded Research App" weight = 100
+title = "Controlling an Embedded Research App" weight = 200
 +++

-If you embed the WWT research app inside one of your own web apps, you can control its behavior by sending it JSON messages.
+If you [embed][embedding] the WWT research app inside one of your own web apps, you can control its behavior by sending it JSON messages using JavaScript.

+[embedding]: @/embedding.md

 # First Things First: Security